We like to convert Global to Universal Security Group with PowerShell. Why with PowerShell? It's…

 How do you know if TLS 1.2 is enabled on Windows Server?

 Scroll down to Configuration.
 You can see which TLS and SSL versions are enabled/disabled.
-The protocol TLS 1.2 is already enabled, that’s great.
-The protocols TLS 1.1 and TLS 1.0 are enabled as well; that’s not good.
+The protocol TLS 1.2 is already enabled, which is excellent.
+The protocols TLS 1.1 and TLS 1.0 are also enabled; that’s not good.
 What you should see is that only TLS 1.2 is enabled.

 How to enable TLS 1.2 on Windows Server?